Oregon Trail: Emigrants

 Some of the trail statistics for the early years were recorded by the U.S. Army at Fort Laramie, Wyoming, from about 1849 to 1855.
 None of these original statistical records have been found—the Army either lost them or destroyed them.
 Only some partial written copies of the Army records and notes recorded in several diaries have survived.

 Emigration to California spiked considerably with the 1849 gold rush.
 Following the discovery of gold, California remained the destination of choice for most emigrants on the trail up to 1860, with almost 200,000 people traveling there between 1849 and 1860.

 Travel diminished after 1860, as the Civil War caused considerable disruptions on the trail.
-Many of the people on the trail in 1861–1863 were fleeing the war and its attendant drafts in both the south and the north.
+Many of the people on the trail in 1861–1863 were fleeing the war and its attendant drafts in both the South and the North.
 Trail historian Merrill J. Mattes has estimated the number of emigrants for 1861–1867 given in the total column of the above table.
 But these estimates may well be low since they only amount to an extra 125,000 people, and the 1870 census shows that over 200,000 additional people (ignoring most of the population increase in California, which had excellent sea and rail connections across Panama by then) showed up in all the states served by the Bozeman, California, Mormon, and Oregon Trails and their offshoots.

-Mormon emigration records after 1860 are reasonably accurate, as newspaper and other accounts in Salt Lake City give most of the names of emigrants arriving each year from 1847 to 1868.
+Mormon emigration records after 1860 are reasonably accurate, as newspapers and other accounts in Salt Lake City give most of the names of emigrants arriving each year from 1847 to 1868.
 Gold and silver strikes in Colorado, Idaho, Montana, Nevada, and Oregon caused a considerable increase in people using the trails, often in directions different from the original trail users.